learn-co-curriculum/dsc-prework-thankyou/README.md

  - **Probability**: Brilliant offers free [intro to probability lessons](https://brilliant.org/courses/probability/)
  - **Statistics**: If you're interested in working through a complete free statistics course, [Khan Academy](https://www.khanacademy.org/math/statistics-probability) offers one that we recommend

+The topics below were not introduced in the Prep and will be covered in the main course, but some students prefer to study in advance if they have not been exposed to these topics previously.

 ### Linear Algebra

-This topic was not introduced in the prep and will be covered in the main course, but some students prefer to study in advance if they have not been exposed to it previously.

  - **Overview**: This [blog post](https://www.analyticsvidhya.com/blog/2017/05/comprehensive-guide-to-linear-algebra/) has a good introduction to the linear algebra concepts you'll need to know as a data scientist
  - **The Essence of Linear Algebra**: This [YouTube playlist](https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) from 3Blue1Brown has great visual explanations of the geometric concepts behind linear algebra